sroberts/sroberts.github.io/_posts/2015-02-07-home-office-setup.md

 title: Home Office Setup
 ---

 One of the best things about my current job (though it's becoming less unique) is the chance to work remotely.
-This is beneficial in so many ways, not the least of which is the flexiblity to work from home.
-This gave me the oppertunity to really customize my work environment in a way I never could in a traditional office.
+This is beneficial in so many ways, not the least of which is the flexibility to work from home.
+This gave me the opportunity to really customize my work environment in a way I never could in a traditional office.

 ![Holder Photo](http://riskcontrolstrategies.com/wp-content/uploads/2010/09/office.jpg)

+_Don't forget to remove your EXIF data._

 ## Workspace Equipment